home-assistant/home-assistant.io/source/_posts/2023-04-18-home-assistant-os-release-10.markdown

 sure that there is minimal wear on the existing storage.

-In this OS release, together with the latest version of the Supervisor, the data disk feature got more user-friendly: The data disk choice lists the actual model of available data disks.
-In situations where previously an attached disk would not show up, the disk will now be reliably detected and available as the new data disk.
-Now it is also possible to move from one data disk to another:
+In this OS release, together with the latest version of the Supervisor, the data disk feature gets more user-friendly: The data disk choice now lists the model of available data disks.
+Disk will now be reliably detected and available as the new data disk in certain edge cases were they previously weren't.

+It is also possible to move from one data disk to another:
 Simply connect another disk, and go to the **Move data disk** dialog again.
 On reboot, the data will be moved and the old data disk can be detached.
 You can find the move data disk feature under **Settings** > **System** > **Storage** in the top right overflow menu.

 <img src='/images/blog/2023-04-18-os10/datadisk-new.png' alt='Screenshot showing the new data disk selection dialog'>